oliviawestmacottssw/SSW.Rules.Content/rules/dbas---do-you-create-your-own-alerts/rule.md

 ---

-In addition don't forget to add your own alerts, such as sending an alert for the exception "is outstanding amount &gt; $15000".
-Many people are not aware of this functionality and write triggers or get 3rd party products to the same job.
+​In addition don't forget to add your own alerts, such as sending an alert for the exception "is outstanding amount &gt; $15000".
+Many people​ are not aware of this functionality and write triggers or get 3rd party products to the same job.​​